chirag-bajaj/PDF-Data-Extractor-using-NLP/README.md

 ## PDF to text conversion ##

 The first step towards extraction of title, authors and abstract from a given pdf is conversion to of PDF file to text file.
+Splitting the Data into different parts for preprocessing.